nsg-ethz/mini_internet_api/README.md

 The current startup script allows to easily start a specific mini-Internet (called "lab").
-Use e.g., `./startup.sh demo` (for an advanced network with many demo features) or `./startup.sh original` to start the default one.
+Use e.g., `./startup.sh demo` (for an advanced network with many demo features) or `./startup.sh default` to start the default one.

 ### The mini-Internet project